agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 GridWorld.draw(world,{trajectory: observedTrajectory});
 ~~~~

 From Bob's actions, we infer that he probably prefers the Donut Store to the other restaurants.
 An alternative explanation is that Bob cares most about saving time.
-He might prefer the Vegetarian Cafe (all things being equal) but his preference is not strong enough to spend extra time getting there.
+He might prefer Veg (the Vegetarian Cafe) but his preference is not strong enough to spend extra time getting there.

-In this first example of inference, Bob's preference for saving time are taken as given (with only a weak preference) and we infer (given the actions shown above) Bob's preference for the different restaurants.
-We model Bob using the MDP agent model from [Chapter III.1](/chapters/3a-mdp.html).
-We place a uniform prior over three possible utility functions for Bob: one favoring the Donut Store, one favoring Vegetarian Cafe and one favoring Noodle Shop.
-We use `Enumerate` to compute a Bayesian posterior over these utility functions, given Bob's observed behavior.
+In this first example of inference, Bob's preference for saving time is held fixed and we infer (given the actions shown above) Bob's preference for the different restaurants.
+We model Bob using the MDP agent model from [Chapter 3.1](/chapters/3a-mdp.html).
+We place a uniform prior over three possible utility functions for Bob: one favoring Donut, one favoring Veg and one favoring Noodle.
+We use `Enumerate` to compute a Bayesian posterior over these utility functions *given* Bob's observed behavior.
 Since the world is practically deterministic (with softmax parameter $$\alpha$$ set high), we just compare Bob's predicted states under each utility function to the states actually observed.
 To predict Bob's states for each utility function, we use the function `simulate` from [Chapter III.1](/chapters/3a-mdp.html).

 ~~~~
-var world = restaurantChoiceMDP;
+var world = makeRestaurantChoiceMDP();
 var feature = world.feature;

 var observedLocs = restaurantNameToPath.donutSouth;
 var startState = {loc: [3,1],
-		          timeLeft: 15,
+		          timeLeft: 11,
 				  terminateAfterAction: false};

+// TODO_daniel
+// observations should be full state-actions
+// startState is then first element of observations
+// restaurant names should always be in quotes

 var utilityTablePrior = function(){
   var baseUtilityTable = {